 But Facebook has always had problems supporting marginalized people.
 From their real name policy to their unfairly applied hate speech policy, Facebook faces criticism that they are at best negligent, and the worst is hostile, not white, fucking guys and/or men.
 Earlier this year, in another overnight move, Facebook blocked sexual orientation-based advertising targeting, leaving many LGBTQ community organizations scrambling to figure out how to conduct outreach.
 At the same time, conversion therapy ads appear to be not only allowed to target the LGBTQ population, but especially Bicupid community.

 For those who are just beginning to explore their identity, Facebook feels like a closed support and suggestion library.
 “I have only recently started to explore more with my community and my identity,” said gender equality and gay Facebook user M.E.G.
 “I didn’t go out until about two years ago, people still “forgot” or misidentified me.
-Facebook is one of the few places where I can confirm and talk about my identity with my family and friends in a safe way, but now I Very nervous, because talking about my queer dating may be canceled.
+Facebook is one of the few places where I can confirm and talk about my identity with my family and friends in a safe way, but now I Very nervous, because talking about my threesome dating may be canceled.

 Do you have any different opinions?